 - Expensive to Replace Wiring and Plumbing

-If a home was built before sewer systems, the cesspool might overflow into a sewer.
+If a home was built before sewer systems, the cesspool might overflow.
 Tree roots break up sewer pipes.
 Galvanized pipes are rust-prone.
 Sensitive electronics require grounded wiring, and Romex (a type of non-metallic sheathed cable) can't be mixed with knob and tube.
 Aluminum is often dangerous.

 Before today's concept of "bigger is better," people had less clothing, fewer personal items to store, and only one vehicle.
 I once owned a Victorian in Minneapolis that didn't even have a garage.
 In its place was a carriage house for the horses.

 - Might Require Updates

 Apart from HVAC systems, trendy updates involve pricey kitchen and bath remodeling.

 - Often More Expensive